dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Selection

 Although the training data is discrete, because we want a contious predictions I had to choose between regression models.
-I used Lazy Predict to intially gauge
+I used Lazy Predict to intially gauge. then I tune the top 5 with [Optuna](https://optuna.org/)

 | Model  | Adjusted R-Squared | R-Squared	| RMSE | Time Taken |
 |------------|------|------------|------|------|